 Baden in 1901 only).

 Since as a result of the industrialisation many women now also worked in factories, another result of

 it was the beginning of women's liberation movement: Industrial safety and equalisation were

 claimed for all professions.
 Besides this, everywhere the right to vote and eligibility of women were

 claimed, too.
 The first state conceding the right to vote to women was Wyoming in 1869, other American

-states followed the example – in Europe, before the First World War, only Norway in 1907 and
+states followed the example – in Europe, before the First World War, only Finland in 1906 and Norway in

 A considerable merit of the scientific development and the cultural heyday had the European Jews.